kokkos/kokkos-core-wiki/API-Reference/Kokkos::atomic_op_fetch.md

   old_value =  atomic_[op]_fetch(ptr_to_value,update_value);
   ```

-Atomicly updates the variable at the address given by `ptr_to_value` with `update_value` according to the relevant operation,
+Atomically updates the variable at the address given by `ptr_to_value` with `update_value` according to the relevant operation,
 and returns the updated value found at that address..

 ## Synopsis